framely/community/docs/articles/how-to-build-a-reservation-chatbot.md

 image:
     - blog/reservation/chatbot-cover.png
 description:
-    - Build a reservation chatbot step by step
+    - We show you the way to build a reservation chatbot step by step
 author: Sunny May
 ---